AndrewWillacy/Turtle-Games/README.md

 Key findings revealed that:

-* Loyalty points were strongly associated with spending score and income
+* Loyalty points are strongly and predictably driven by spending score and income
 * The loyalty points distribution was right-skewed, with a distinct high-value customer group
 * Approximately 13% of customers were high-value loyalty outliers
+* Five distinct customer segments were identified, ranging from Affluent High Spenders to Low Income Low Spenders
 * One large mid-income / mid-spend segment accounted for around 40% of customers
 * Review sentiment was generally positive, with customers frequently referencing family-friendly value, product quality, and ease of use
 * Negative reviews highlighted operational issues such as missing pieces and shipping-related problems